Spanish River (Florida)

 The Spanish River is a former fresh-water stream which once flowed through Boca Raton, Florida.
-It was originally known, erroneously, as "Boca Raton's Lagoon" or "Lake Boca Ratones", a name first used in 1823—Boca de Ratones apparently having been originally appended to an inlet near Biscayne Bay—and later as the "Little Hillsboro", but settlers, supposing it to have been discovered by Spanish colonizers, renamed it the "Old Spanish River"; the last dates to 1895 or later, when the stream was progressively canalized and eventually turned into the Intracoastal Waterway.
+It was originally known, erroneously, as "Boca Raton's Lagoon" or "Lake Boca Ratones", a name first used in 1823—Boca de Ratones apparently having been originally appended to an inlet near Biscayne Bay—and later as the "Little Hillsboro", but settlers, supposing it to have been discovered by Spanish colonists, renamed it the "Old Spanish River"; the last dates to 1895 or later, when the stream was progressively canalized and eventually turned into the Intracoastal Waterway.
 By 1945 the original contours of the stream effectively vanished, save for remnants.